Serchinastico/fourdays/README.md

 ## Building for Android

+1. Just run `yarn android`.

+For release versions:

+1. Go to `android`.
+2. Run `./gradlew assembleRelease`.

 ## Building for iOS

 1. Install [Cocoapods](https://cocoapods.org/).
 2. Run `pod install` from the `./ios` directory.

+For release versions:

+1. Open the workspace with XCode.
+2. Connect a physical device.
+3. Change the scheme to Release.
+4. Go to Build > Archive
+5. Once it's done you will have the option to upload directly to the store.

 React Native and iOS don't play well together.